mthang/genome_annotation/README.md

 #### Input data and Resource
 - Reference genome in FASTA format
 - RNAseq data (i.e single- or paired-end) in FASTQ.gz format
-- Hisat2 and samtools for alignment and sorting BAM file respectively.
+- Hisat2 and samtools for alignment and sorting BAM file respectively. see [Singularity Image](#Singularity-Image) above
 - PBS script [03_hisat2.sh](https://github.com/mthang/genome_annotation/blob/main/scripts/03_hisat/03_hisat2.sh) is available in the scripts folder
 ```
 for sample in ${SAMPLE[@]}